 And there is Turtle who loves her father and protects him, and thinks her life is normal but also knows it isn’t and is trying to put everything into perspective by alternating between self-loathing and hating her father.
 And all this is thought-provoking, but then there’s something about the plot of the book.
 Her teacher suspects, but does not act, her grandfather does not suspect but does take action, with tragic consequences for himself and Turtle.
 And she meets a boy, well two boys, but falls in love with one of them, Jacob, and as far as coincidence goes, the other boy’s mother was Turtle’s mom’s best friend.
 And also, there seems to be something funny about Turtle’s mom’s death, but this is never fully explained in the novel.

 My conclusion, this novel could indeed be a masterpiece if it had had a good editor.
-I found the dialogues flat, with a lot of repeating to and fro of what was being said, the descriptions of the meadows, plants, and house become repetitive, and the climax scene at Jacob’s house totally over the top, and personally I would have preferred a less American cliché ending.
-The Twilight Saga clearly had some influence on the writer; Cayenne reads the series, Turtle’s boyfriend’s name is Jacob but this book is beyond Young Adult in its descriptions, the violence and the issues at the story’s heart.
-For me it was a thought-provoking and very intriguing read and as a whole is a beautiful novel clearly targeted at an adult literary readership.
+I found the dialogues flat, with a lot of repeating to and fro of what was being said, the descriptions of the meadows, plants, and house become repetitive, and the climax scene at Jacob’s home over the top, and I would have preferred a less American cliché ending.
+The Twilight Saga had some influence on the writer; Cayenne reads the series, Turtle’s boyfriend’s name is Jacob, but this book is beyond Young Adult in its descriptions, the violence and the issues at the story’s heart.
+For me, it was a thought-provoking and very intriguing read and as a whole is a beautiful novel targeted at an adult literary readership.